 New for Open Garden Squares Weekend 2019 is The Passage, an ornamental kitchen roof garden located in The Passage Resource Centre, Victoria.
 Highlights of this garden, designed by BBC Gardener’s World presenter Adam Frost, include a tree of remembrance wall sculpture.
 And, of course, many firm favourites return for another year; these include the best-rated garden of 2018, Nomura International PLC.

-Throughout the weekend, many participating gardens will host free talks, walks, activities, workshops and cycle rides - our highlights from this year's schedule are:
+Throughout the weekend, many participating gardens will host free talks, walks, activities, food tastings, workshops, and cycle rides as well as many events organised for children.

 |Where||Various Locations | MAP|

 08 Jun 19 – 09 Jun 19, Times vary